AzureAD/azure-activedirectory-library-for-js/README.md

 </body>
 </html>
 ```
-7- Controller can declare the login and logout methods similar to this:
+7- You have full control on how to trigger sign in, sign out and how to deal with errors:

 ```js
 'use strict';
 app.controller('homeController', ['$scope', '$location', 'adalAuthenticationService', function ($scope, $location, adalAuthenticationService) {